 Moéma, in the meantime, descends into an orgy of sex and drugs.
 Blas de Roblès accurately captures the delusions of an addict who constantly promises herself to get her life back on track but betrays everyone around her to get another dose of cocaine.
 As a consequence I felt at once empathy and anger with her.

 I admit that some of the passages about Athanasius Kircher are a bit hardgoing, also because the storylines about Moéma and the expedition in Mato Grosso are so compelling.
 Of course, if you want to, you can just skip the parts about Kircher, but then you would miss the parallels that Blas de Roblès has woven into the novel.

 Where Tigers Are At Home has won several literary awards in France, including the Prix Medicis.
-I enjoyed reading it and if you like the work of Umberto Eco and David Mitchell you'll love Where Tigers Are At Home.
+It's a great read and if you love the work of Umberto Eco and David Mitchell you'll like Where Tigers Are At Home.